 The shading makes it easier to see that our cohorts’ value decays over time (they spend more in their first weeks than in later weeks).
 It also makes it easier to see anomalies - like the relatively low week 0 value of our Dec 10 cohort ($2.12).

-While not universally true, the steep drop from time period 0 to 1 and the slow decay thereafter is typical of most cohort metrics - in general users are most active right when they’re acquired and they fade in time.
+While not universally true, the steep drop from time period 0 to 1 and the slow decay thereafter is typical of most cohort metrics.
+In general, users are most active right when they’re acquired and then quickly fade over time.

 While cohort analyses are complex and they require a lot of time to look through multiple metrics, the result of this exercise will be incredibly useful for understanding your customers, your seasonality, and your business changes.